What is vaginitis?

 Treatment of desquamative vaginitis

-The most successful treatment for desquamative vaginitis appears to be the anti-inflammatory combination of:
+The most successful treatment for desquamative vaginitis appears to be the antibacterial and anti-inflammatory combination of:

 - Clindamycin 2% vaginal cream